-(3) Was an 8(a), HUBZone, service-disabled veteran-owned, economically disadvantaged women-owned, or women-owned small business set-aside or sole-source award regardless of dollar value.

-(f) Except as provided in paragraph (h) of this clause, the Contractor shall make the representation(s) required by paragraph (b) and (c) of this clause by validating or updating all its representations in the Representations and Certifications section of the System for Award Management (SAM) and its other data in SAM, as necessary, to ensure that they reflect the Contractor's current status.
-The Contractor shall notify the contracting office in writing within the timeframes specified in paragraph (b) of this clause, or with its offer for an order (see paragraph (c) of this clause), that the data have been validated or updated, and provide the date of the validation or update.

-(g) If the Contractor represented that it was other than a small business concern prior to award of this contract, the Contractor may, but is not required to, take the actions required by paragraphs (f) or (h) of this clause.

-(h) If the Contractor does not have representations and certifications in SAM, or does not have a representation in SAM for the NAICS code applicable to this contract, the Contractor is required to complete the following rerepresentation and submit it to the contracting office, along with the contract number and the date on which the rerepresentation was completed:
+- (3) Was an 8(a), HUBZone, service-disabled veteran-owned, economically disadvantaged women-owned, or women-owned small business set-aside or sole-source award regardless of dollar value. - (f) Except as provided in paragraph (h) of this clause, the Contractor shall make the representation(s) required by paragraphs (b) and (c) of this clause by validating or updating all its representations in the Representations and Certifications section of the System for Award Management (SAM) and its other data in SAM, as necessary, to ensure that they reflect the Contractor's current status.
+The Contractor shall notify the contracting officer in writing within the timeframes specified in paragraph (b) of this clause, or with its offer for an order (see paragraph (c) of this clause), that the data have been validated or updated, and provide the date of the validation or update. - (g) If the Contractor represented that it was other than a small business concern prior to award of this contract, the Contractor may, but is not required to, take the actions required by paragraphs (f) or (h) of this clause. - (h) If the Contractor does not have representations and certifications in SAM, or does not have a representation in SAM for the NAICS code applicable to this contract, the Contractor is required to complete the following rerepresentation and submit it to the contracting office, along with the contract number and the date on which the rerepresentation was completed:

-(1) The Contractor represents that it \Box is, \Box is not a small business concern under NAICS Code assigned to contract number .

-(2) [Complete only if the Contractor represented itself as a small business concern in paragraph (h)(1) of this clause.]
-The Contractor represents that it \Box is, \Box is not, a small disadvantaged business concern as defined in 13 CFR 124.1002.

-(3) [Complete only if the Contractor represented itself as a small business concern in paragraph (h)(1) of this clause.]
-The Contractor represents that it \Box is, \Box is not a women-owned small business concern.

-(4) Women-owned small business (WOSB) joint venture eligible under the WOSB Program.
+- (2) [Complete only if the Contractor represented itself as a small business concern in paragraph (h)(1) of this clause.]
+The Contractor represents that it \Box is, \Box is not, a small disadvantaged business concern as defined in 13 CFR 124.1001. - (3) [Complete only if the Contractor represented itself as a small business concern in paragraph (h)(1) of this clause.]
+The Contractor represents that it \Box is, \Box is not a women-owned small business concern. - (4) Women-owned small business (WOSB) joint venture eligible under the WOSB Program.
+The Contractor represents that it □ is, □ is not a joint venture that complies with the requirements of 13 CFR 127.506(a) through (c).
+[The Contractor shall enter the name and unique entity identifier of each party to the joint venture: .] - (5) Economically disadvantaged women-owned small business (EDWOSB) joint venture.
 The Contractor represents that it \Box is, \Box is not a joint venture that complies with the requirements of 13 CFR 127.506(a) through (c).
 [The Contractor shall enter the name and unique entity identifier of each party to the joint venture: .]

-(5) Economically disadvantaged women-owned small business (EDWOSB) joint venture.
-The Contractor represents that it \Box is, \Box is not a joint venture that complies with the requirements of 13 CFR 127.506(a) through (c).
-[The Contractor shall enter the name and unique entity identifier of each party to the joint venture: .]

-(6) [Complete only if the Contractor represented itself as a small business concern in paragraph (h)(1) of this clause.]
-The Contractor represents that it \Box is, \Box is not a veteran-owned small business concern.

-(7) [Complete only if the Contractor represented itself as a veteran-owned small business concern in paragraph (h)(6) of this clause.]
-The Contractor represents that it \Box is, \Box is not a service-disabled veteran-owned small business concern.

-(8) [Complete only if the Contractor represented itself as a small business concern in paragraph (h)(l) of this clause.]
-The Contractor represents that-

-(i) It \Box is, \Box is not a HUBZone small business concern listed, on the date of this representation, on the List of Qualified HUBZone Small Business Concerns maintained by the Small Business Administration, and no material changes in ownership and control, principal office, or HUBZone employee percentage have occurred since it was certified in accordance with 13 CFR part 126; and

-(ii) It \Box is, \Box is not a HUBZone joint venture that complies with the requirements of 13 CFR part 126, and the representation in paragraph (h)(8)(i) of this clause is accurate for each HUBZone small business concern participating in the HUBZone joint venture.
-[The Contractor shall enter the names of each of the HUBZone small business concerns participating in the HUBZone joint venture: .]
-Each HUBZone small business concern participating in the HUBZone joint venture shall submit a separate signed copy of the HUBZone representation.

-[Contractor to sign and date and insert authorized signer's name and title.]

-CLAUSE I.21 - FAR 52.222-1 NOTICE TO THE GOVERNMENT OF LABOR DISPUTES (FEB 1997)
+CLAUSE I.40 - FAR 52.222-1 NOTICE TO THE GOVERNMENT OF LABOR DISPUTES (FEB 1997)